Hippo bag guide

 - Food waste including raw meats and fish

-- Human/animal waste
+- Human/animal waste and clinical waste

 Hippowaste charge the following for collection:

 - Hippo Midibag (1 yard) – £112.99 (max 1000kg)